-TLDR: The latest updates introduce a tagging system for tests to facilitate filtering, a user field to track run owners, a new description field for Web Tests, and an automated test system with pre-made scripts for basic app testing.
+TLDR: New updates include a tagging system for tests, a field for run owners, a description field for notes, and an automated testing option with pre-made scripts for easier test management and creation.

 •1 min read